← Back to 史記

 使 使 使

 In the spring of the fourth year of Duke Jian, initially, Duke Jian and his father Yang Sheng were both in Lu, and Jian Zhi had favor there.
 And when he ascended the throne, he made him administer the government.
 Tian Chengzi feared him, and frequently looked back in court.
 Yu Yang spoke to Duke Jian, saying: 'Tian and Jian cannot be together.
 You, my lord, choose among the two.'
 He did not listen.
 In the evening, Zi Wo met Tian Ni, who had killed a person, and then seized him and entered.
-The Tian clan was just harmonious, made the prisoner ill and sent wine to the guard of the prisoner, and when he was drunk, killed the guard, and got to escape.
-Zi Wo allied with the various Tian at Chen Zong.
-Initially, Tian Bao wanted to be Zi Wo's minister, made Gong Sun speak of Bao, but Bao had a mourning and stopped.
+The Tian clan, having just made peace, pretended that the prisoner was ill and sent wine to the guard.
+When the guard was drunk, they killed him and escaped.
+Zi Wo made a covenant with the Tian lineages at Chen Zong.
+Initially, Tian Bao wanted to be Zi Wo's minister, made Gongsun speak of Bao, but Bao had a mourning and stopped.
 Later, he finally became a minister and was fortunate with Zi Wo.
 Zi Wo told him, saying: 'I will completely expel the Tian clan and establish you.
 Is it permissible?'
 He replied, saying: 'I am distant from the Tian clan.
-Moreover, those who violate are not more than several people.
-Why completely expel them!'
+Besides, those who have violated the law number no more than a few people.
+Why expel all of them?'
 Then he told the Tian clan.
 Zixing said: 'He has obtained the lord.
 If you do not first, he will certainly bring calamity to you.'
 Zixing resided in the duke's palace.

 75